-It must be noted that due to budget constraints related to beyond project activities, the expected future results presented in the academic, commercial and community verticals cannot be guaranteed.
-SOFIE consortia will make the maximum effort possible to achieve the goals and we have confidence in reaching our targets.
+The exploitation of the project outcomes, especially beyond the project timeline are driven by the partners' organizational goals and demands, requiring individual effort by the partners with dedicated resources.
+Thus, it must be noted that due to budget constraints related to activities beyond the project's official duration, the expected future results presented in the academic, commercial, and community verticals, cannot be guaranteed.
+The SOFIE consortium will make every effort possible to achieve the goals and we have confidence in reaching our targets.